timurkelin/simsimd/README.md

 * Scalar Infrastructure components

 ### Major development steps
-* Decompose the processing algorithm down to the level of the vector transactions between functional blocks and storage elements
+* Decompose processing algorithm down to the level of vector transactions between functional blocks and storage elements
 * Develop functional blocks which have specified interface with XBAR and Scalar Infrastructure
 * Assemble the functional blocks and storage elements with the Core framework
 * Develop control Scalar CPU SW and/or Control FSM